-Located about 50 km far from the center of Hue city, Hong Ha is a mountainous commune of A Luoi district, with the population of 1,800 people in 450 households.
-The main ethnic are TaOi, KaTu and Paco, make up 85% of the population.
+Located about 50 km away from the center of Hue city, Hong Ha is a mountainous commune of A Luoi district, with a population of 1,800 people in 450 households.
+The main ethnicities are TaOi, KaTu and Paco, make up 85% of the population.

-Mr Ho Van Dao – a local villager told us: “I have 2 children are at school age.
+Mr Ho Van Dao – a local villager told us: “I have 2 children who are at school age.
 My family’s toilet is not good.
 I have found it difficult to use our toilet, especially in the rainy season.
-I am really expected that somebody will able to help us to build a standard toilet”
+I am truly expecting that somebody will able to help us to build a standard toilet”

 Hearts For Hue hopes that the sponsor will consider supporting the construction of latrines to improve the environmental sanitation for the local villagers in Hong Ha Community.